alonsarias/youtube-sentiment-pipeline/README.md

 - **Root Directory**: Contains project-level configuration files and documentation
   - `docker-compose.yml`: Defines and configures all Docker services needed for the project
   - `requirements.txt`: Lists Python dependencies needed for the application components
+  - `.env`: Environment variables configuration file for all services and components
+  - `README.md`: Project documentation with setup instructions and component explanations

 - **data/**: Contains input data files
   - `comments.json`: Sample comment dataset used by the producer to simulate user comments